wissol/eo/README.md

 - euk – You come.
 - eirnik – It’s winter (pa eirnik – It was winter)
 - nosifan ik - I wish you good night (or good night)
+-  tek do aim abek - (I am a human and I love life)